SystemsApproach/security/intro.rst

 packet sent between a web browser and server is encrypted.
 Thus, the trade-offs around encryption are different than they were when the Internet was originally designed.
-And just as we consider the costs that security techniques impose on our system, we can also consider the costs they impose on adversaries.
+And just as we consider the costs that security techniques impose on our system, we must also consider the costs they impose on adversaries.
 Much of security consists of finding ways to make those costs highly asymmetric, so that they are much higher for the adversary than for those seeking to protect their